doriansky/LinearAlgebra/README.md

 ```

-## 15. Solving A*x = b
+## 12. Solving A*x = b (TO BE EXTENDED SOON)
-##### This is achieved in 2 steps: first the matrix is factorized into L and U. Then the 2 triangular systems are solved: L*c = b and U*x = c.
-The inverse is not needed at all.
 ##### Currently only systems with unique solutions are supported (A must be non-singular such that LU produces full set of pivots).
-##### If the matrix is singular the system might have zero or infinitely many solutions.
+If the matrix is singular the system might have zero or infinitely many solutions.
 In the current version an exception is thrown if a zero pivot is found (row-exchanges accepted).
+##### The system is resolved in 2 steps: first the matrix is factorized into L and U. Then the 2 triangular systems are solved: L*c = b and U*x = c.
+The inverse is not needed at all.

 ```cpp
     const auto matrix = Matrix<double>(data, 3, 3);